instantlinux/apicrud-media/README.md

 * At upper right, go into Settings and choose Credentials tab
 * Add a new entry: `key` is your AWS API key, `secret` is the API secret
 * Choose Storage tab, add a new volume: `name` is anything you want, `bucket` is the bucket name you've set up, `credentials` is item from previous step; `CDN service URL` can be filled in from Cloudfront if you've configured it in AWS console
-* Confirm that the Settings tab shows the new default storage volume
+* Confirm that the Settings tab shows the new default storage volume, which will be available upon next login (logout now)
 * From the AWS S3 console, select the `Bucket Policy` tab for your volume and copy/paste the [aws-s3-policy.json](aws-s3-policy.json) file from this github repo into the policy editor.
 Adjust the bucket name and account number to match yours.
 * In the `CORS configuration` tab in the same S3 screen, copy/paste the [aws-cors.xml](aws-cors.xml) file into the configuration editor.
 Adjust the AllowedOrigin URL to match the hostname/port you're using for testing.
 Add additional CORSRule stanzas if you serve the page from more than one top-level URL.